Capitol security officials say information shared by feds ahead of Jan. 6 attack was inaccurate

 Intelligence assessments shared with top security officials at the U.S. Capitol before the Jan.
-6 attack concluded that there was only a “remote” chance of violence that day, former Capitol security officials told Senators Tuesday.
+6 attack concluded that there was only a “remote” chance of violence that day, former Capitol security officials told senators Tuesday.

 Former U.S. Capitol Police Chief Steven Sund said intelligence shared by the FBI and Department of Homeland Security was inaccurate.